TeamVerde/TEAM_VERDE/README.md

-# TEAM_VERDE
+# Green Variable
-Everything related to Team Verde on the web
+Code repo for the website of Green Variable, LLC of Charlotte, NC.